jgarnet/fhir-dot/README.md

 Contains field definitions for all FHIR structures for each FHIR specification (DSTU3, R4, R5, etc.).
 This layer allows the FHIR specification to be abstracted so that data elements can be extracted and processed in a version-agnostic way.

-Provides the `FhirDictionary` interface which contains mappings for each FHIR structure and determines how each data element on a given FHIR structure should be retrieved.
+Provides the `Dictionary` interface which contains mappings for each FHIR structure and determines how each data element on a given FHIR structure should be retrieved.

-`FhirDictionary` leverages an internal map which follows the structure:
+`Dictionary` leverages an internal map which follows the structure:

 ```text
 Dictionary {